wp-plugins/radio-station/docs/Shortcodes.md

 * *image_position* : Show image position for Tabs view. 'right', 'left' or 'alternate'.
 Default 'left'.
 * *hide_past_shows* : Hide shows that are finished in the Schedule for Tabs view.
 0 or 1.
 Default 0.
 * *divheight* : Set the height, in pixels, of the individual divs.
 For legacy 'divs' view only.
 Default 45.
+* *gridheight* : Set the width, in pixels, of the grid columns.
+For Pro 'grid' view only.
+Default 150.
+* *weeks* : Number of weeks to display in calendar.
+For Pro 'calendar' view only.
+Default 4.
+* *previous_weeks* : Number of past weeks to display in calendar.
+For Pro 'calendar' view only.
+Default 1.

 Example: Display the schedule in 24-hour time format, use `[master-schedule time="24"]`.

-##### [Pro] Multi-View Switching
+##### [Pro] Multiple View Switching

-In Radio Station Pro, you can display multiple views which the user can switch between.
+In [Radio Station Pro](https://radiostation.pro), you can display multiple views which the user can switch between.
 This gives your visitors better access to your schedule in the way that is better suited to them.
 You can set the available views in the plugin settings for the automatic schedule page as well as the default view.
-Alternatively you can use the Master Schedule Shortcode as normal on a page and provide a comma-separated list of views (the first value provided will be used as the default view.) eg. `[master-schedule view="table,tabs"]`
+Alternatively you can use the Master Schedule Shortcode as normal on a page and provide a comma-separated list of views (the first value provided will be used as the default view.) eg. `[master-schedule view="table,tabs,grid"]`

+The default view can also be set via the plugin settings page, or by adding a `default_view` shortcode attribute if you wish to override this setting in the shortcode.

 Further, if you wish to customize the attributes for each particular view, you can use the `radio_station_pro_multiview_attributes` filter.
 By adding a view prefix to the attribute you wish to change, this will override the attribute for that view. eg. To display the full day heading in Tabs view, but short day headings in Table view: